 There are different ways to cook eggplants.
-I used them all and they all work.
+I used them all, and they all work.
 It all depends on whatever your possibilities are and the time of year.

-If you have access to a grill, tihis is the best option.
-The traditional Romanian way for example is to grill them over an open fire (fire grill) versus a gas grill, as the smoke from the wood brings a beautiful flavor to the eggplants.
+If you have access to a grill, this is the best option.
+The traditional Romanian way, for example, is to grill them over an open fire (fire grill) versus a gas grill, as the smoke from the wood brings a beautiful flavor to the eggplants.

 Depending on their size, you should grill the eggplants somewhere between 20 to 40 minutes or until the skin is evenly charred and the eggplant collapses.
 The flesh should be really soft.

 The eggplant salad made with grilled eggplants will taste really smoky and delicious!

-This is the fastest method of roasting eggplants, it only takes about 10-15 minutes for a medium eggplant.
+This is the fastest method of roasting eggplants.
+It only takes about 10-15 minutes for a medium eggplant.

-The taste of the eggplants roasted on the stove top is smoky as well, a bit milder than the grilled one, but still totally delicious.
+The taste of the eggplants roasted on the stovetop is smoky as well, a bit milder than the grilled one, but still totally delicious.

-Turn regularly with a pair of tongs making sure that the skin is burnt on all sides.
+Turn regularly with a pair of tongs, making sure that the skin is burnt on all sides.
 Cook until the skin is evenly charred and the flesh of the eggplants very soft.

-Remove them from the fire and let them rest on a tray for few minutes before you start peeling the skin off.
+Remove them from the fire and let them rest on a tray for a few minutes before you start peeling the skin off.

-Unfortunately, since I moved to United States and each apartment is equipped with a fire alarm, I cannot grill the eggplants on top of the stove anymore, unless I want the fire department at my door, which brings me to the next method, the one that I use most of the time:
+Unfortunately, since I moved to the United States and each apartment is equipped with a fire alarm, I cannot grill the eggplants on top of the stove anymore unless I want the fire department at my door, which brings me to the next method, the one that I use most of the time:

 Place the eggplants on a baking tray lined with baking paper or tin foil and prick the eggplants with a fork several times.

 Bake them in a preheated oven at 200C/ 400 F for about 45 minutes or until the flesh of the eggplants is very soft.

-Cooked this way, the eggplants will not be smoky, but mild and sweet.
+Cooked this way, the eggplants will not be smoky but mild and sweet.

 See the soft flesh of the eggplant?
 Delicious!

-Place the eggplants in a sieve and let drain for about half an hour to one hour.
+Place the eggplants in a sieve and let them drain for about half an hour to one hour.